cesmus/cesmus.github.io/content/2017-06-20-markdown-notes.md

 * [List of Markdown Implementations](https://github.com/markdown/markdown.github.com/wiki/Implementations)
 * [List of CommonMark implementations](https://github.com/jgm/CommonMark/wiki/List-of-CommonMark-Implementations)

-There are many implementations of Markdown in most programming languages.
-Below some of the most popular ones:
+Below some of the most popular implementations of Markdown:

 #### Pandoc (Haskell)
 Pandoc is an open source software document converter.
 It can convert files from one markup to another.
-It is a swiss-army knife for document conversion.
+It is the Swiss Army knife for document conversion.

 [Website](http://pandoc.org/)

 #### GitHub Flavored Markdown
 GitHub Flavored Markdown (GFM) is the dialect of Markdown currently supported for user content at GitHub.
-GFM is a strict superset of CommonMark, all new features not specified in the original CommonMark Spec are hence known as **extensions**.
+GFM is a strict superset of CommonMark, all features not specified in the original CommonMark Spec are known as **extensions**.

 [Website](https://github.github.com/gfm/)